-If your college student drives a different vehicle, you may be able to add the vehicle to your existing policy and then remove it when they go back to school if they’re no longer driving.
-Be sure to add the vehicle back onto your policy if it is being driven at all.
+If your college student drives a different vehicle, you may be able to add the car to your existing policy and then remove it when they go back to school if they’re no longer driving.
+Be sure to add the vehicle to your policy if it is being driven.

 Rental car insurance

 If you don’t own a vehicle but regularly rent one, you’ve probably been offered rental insurance from the rental car company.
 This is temporary car insurance that is only active during your rental agreement.